Skip to main content

 If you prefer a deductible lower than $1,000 for your homeowners policy, Travelers is not the carrier for you.

-That said, if you want the option to purchase just about any type of modern insurance coverage available in the marketplace, Travelers is a terrific option.
+That said, if you want the option to purchase just about any type of modern insurance coverage available in the marketplace, Travelers is a suitable option.

 The company has one of the best ratings in the industry, which is a hallmark of its financial strength and staying power.
 Each year, more and more consumers are becoming familiar with the Travelers brand, and that might include you.

-But after reading this review, you can decide whether Travelers is a suitable insurer for your needs beyond name recognition.
+But after reading this review, you can decide whether Travelers is a suitable insurer for your requirements beyond name recognition.

 If you’d like to read more Horan Reviews on carriers that serve the Central New York region, click the links below.
 We’ll add more review links as they become available.